kaubu/anglish-tools/README.md

             - [ ] Ability to revert dismissals
         - [ ] Cheatsheet/Help menu to show information on demand, such as the
           "Anglish Alphabet" Anglisc wiki page
+        - [ ] When converting a word to its lemma, keep information on whether it is a plural or how it is conjugated (past tense or 3rd person singular), and try to apply that conjugation to the word that replaces that one
     * Word search
         - [ ] There is, of course, the standard "exact" results of searches, but in case it turns up none or little, there should be a "fuzzy"